Out and About

 With a properly tuned engine and regular scheduled maintenance, you can reduce your car’s emissions and improve gas mileage up to 9 percent, which can save you up to 16 cents per gallon of fuel used.
 If you repair a serious maintenance problem, the savings can be much greater.
 Annual Savings: $96 or substantially more*

 Check Your Tire Pressure

-Tires typically lose about a pound of air pressure every month .
+Tires lose pressure over time, so check the pressure on all four of your tires once a month.
 The label located on the edge of the driver’s door will tell you what tire pressure the manufacturer recommends for your car or truck.
-By keeping your tires at their maximum recommended pressure, they’ll last longer, they’ll improve your gas mileage by up to 3.3 percent, and you’ll be safer on the road.
+By keeping your tires at their recommended pressure, they’ll last longer, they’ll improve your gas mileage by up to 3 percent, and you’ll be safer on the road.

 Replace Air Filters

 Check the air filter in your vehicle and replace it regularly.
-Clogged air filters cause engines to work harder, which impacts your vehicle’s acceleration.
+Clogged air filters reduce your vehicle’s acceleration.